AVONnadozie/LiteFrame/docs/readme.md

 NoSQL-like flexibility during development and a reliable schema on your production server!

 This was just a quick tour, showcasing some basic usage of Liteframe Database with RedBeanPHP.
-For more details please explore the documentation on [RedBeanPHP website](https://redbeanphp.com/crud)
+For more details please explore the [documentation](database.md) on database.

 ## Working with Libraries
 ### Autoloading Files